 - Classical and Medieval Studies

 At Bates, Professor Federico teaches introductory and advanced medieval literature, language, and culture.
-Recent courses include Chaucer, Arthurian Romance, Screening the Middle Ages, and Medieval London.
+Recent courses include Chaucer, Arthurian Romance, and Medieval London.

-Professor Federico is the recipient of several prestigious teaching and research awards, including the Mrs. Giles Whiting Fellowship for Teaching Excellence, and—most recently, the American Council of Learned Societies ACLS Fellowship.
+Professor Federico is the recent recipient of several prestigious teaching and research awards, including the Mrs. Giles Whiting Fellowship for Teaching Excellence and the American Council of Learned Societies ACLS Fellowship.